 "This is the smallest combined uncertainty achieved to date when comparing two PJVS systems," Benz says.
 "More importantly, it shows that both systems are producing accurate quantum-based voltages as expected for an intrinsic standard."

 In the course of that work, the researchers observed – and devised methods to account for – inherent systematic errors in the PJVSs, the largest of which results from electrical connections where the resistance is low enough to allow a tiny current to leak to ground.
 These leakage resistances can cause measurement errors as large as a few nanovolts.
 In a recent publication, the team describes measurement procedures to characterize the error and suggests an approach to incorporating it into the total uncertainty budget of the system.

-Since 1990, BIPM has represented the SI unit of the volt in terms of the Josephson effect, named after Welsh physicist Brian Josephson who formulated the equations describing the phenomenon 50 years ago.
+Since 1990, BIPM has represented the SI unit of the volt in terms of the Josephson effect, named after Welsh physicist Brian Josephson who formulated the nist-equations describing the phenomenon 50 years ago.
 The effect exhibits an invariable, quantized relationship between the voltage and current across a very thin barrier, called a Josephson junction, between two superconductors.